-People who have an addition to alcohol or certain drugs can experience psychotic symptoms if they suddenly stop drinking or taking those drugs.
+People who have an alcohol or substance use disorder can experience symptoms of psychosis if they suddenly stop drinking or taking those drugs.

 Psychotic disorders can be triggered by stress, drug or alcohol use, injury, or illness.
 They can also appear on their own.
-The following types of disorders may have psychotic symptoms:
+The following types of disorders may have symptoms of psychosis:

-When someone has bipolar disorder, their moods swing from very high to very low.
+When someone is living with bipolar disorder, they experience extreme mood changes.
 When their mood is high and positive, they may have symptoms of psychosis.
-They may feel extremely good and believe they have special powers.
+They may feel extremely happy or grandiose.

-When their mood is depressed, the individual may have psychotic symptoms that make them feel angry, sad, or frightened.
-These symptoms include thinking someone is trying to harm them.
+When their mood is more depressed, the person may have symptoms of psychosis that make them feel angry, sad, or frightened.
+These symptoms can include thinking someone is trying to harm them.

 A person experiencing delusional disorder strongly believes in things that aren’t real, even when presented with opposing evidence.